Wake-Tech-Programming-Club/RaspberryPiFingerpaint/README.md

 - **Wrong camera?**
   - Change the value of `camera_id` in `config.ini` and restart.
 Keep trying until you find the right camera.

+  - **Can't run the program at all?**
+  - Check that the output folder has a copy of splash.jpg in it and that the readme file's name is changed to z-readme.md

 ---